nepslor/teaching/README.md

-# teaching
+# Teaching material
-notebooks with teaching material
+Notebooks with didactic and teaching material